 - Program Design: Third, start designing the program in a way that satisfies the objectives desired.
 A typical training program cannot accommodate every situation nor achieve every goal.
 Hence, companies must plan a series of training programs that follow objective measures to accomplish each of the desired goals.

 - Program Implementation: Fourth, implement the program on the employees who both need the program, and proved ready to take it.
 This includes communicating the program goals to the trainees.
-This will also ensure their understanding of the training purpose as well as raising the chances of successful program implementation.
+This will also ensure their understanding of the training purpose as well as raises the chances of successful program implementation.

 - Program Evaluation: The final step is evaluating the effectiveness of the program.
 Companies can do this by using performance appraisals to observe the change in results.
 Furthermore, companies should receive feedback from trainees and make adjustments and improvements to future programs.